Constitutional Law Reporter

 Cable operators must obtain franchises from local governments to lay the cable or optical fibers needed to reach subscribers.
 Cable franchise agreements in New York City require private cable operators to set aside public access channels, which are then operated by private nonprofit entities.
 The City awarded cable franchises in Manhattan to Time Warner Entertainment Company, L.P.
 (Time Warner).
 Section 8.1.1 of the franchise agreement provides that Time Warner must set aside certain cable channels for public access and that these channels must be operated by an “independent, not-for-profit membership corporation” designated by the Manhattan Borough President.
 Almost 30 years ago, the Manhattan Borough President designated Manhattan Neighborhood Network (MNN) to operate the public access channels set aside in Manhattan.

 Deedee Halleck and Jesus Papoleto Melendez alleged that MNN, and three of its employees, violated their First Amendment rights by suspending them from using MNN’s public access channels because of disapproval of the content of a TV program that Halleck had submitted to MNN’s programming department for airing on MNN’s public access channel.
 The district court dismissed the First Amendment claims against MNN, finding that the plaintiffs had failed to establish that MNN was a state actor subject to constitutional liability under 42 U.S.C.§ 1983.
-In reaching its decision, the district court acknowledged that the circuit courts that had previously considered the issue (
+In reaching its decision, the district court acknowledged that the circuit courts that had previously considered the issue (the D.C. and Sixth Circuits) both held that public access channels are not constitutional public forums and district courts have been divided on the issue.

 A divided Second Circuit reversed.
 It held: